Mostafa-Nakhaei/Neural-Network-From-Scratch/README.md

-# Feed Forward Neural Network From Scratch
+# Feed Forward Neural Network From Scratch (under construction)
 This repository is written in Numpy library of Python and can handle the sparse dataset.